- Download Keto Paleo Food List

 When selecting fish, try to avoid larger fish — such as tuna and mackerel — because they often contain higher levels of mercury.
 Here’s a list of mercury levels in different types of fish.
 To be on the safe side, stick with fish that have low levels of mercury.

-If your local grocery store doesn’t carry these types of meat and seafood, I recommend delivery services such as US Wellness Meats* or Butcher Box*.
-I’ve tried both and recommend either — their meat and fish is fantastic and reasonably priced!
+If your local grocery store doesn’t carry these types of meat and seafood, I recommend delivery services such as White Oak Pastures.

 3. Vegetables That Grow Above the Ground

 As a rule of thumb, non-starchy vegetables that grow above the ground have fewer grams of carbs per serving than those that grow below the ground.
 Additionally, green veggies often have fewer total carbs than colorful ones.

 The problem is that most veggies have natural defense chemicals that deter animals and humans from eating them.
 That’s why I recommend obtaining your micronutrients from organ meats rather than plants.
 If organ meats aren’t your cup of tea, I recommend freeze-dried organ meat supplements.